| INTERMEDIATE TECHNOLOGY GROUP

 and separating waste.

-The following photographs illustrate the current position
+SUPPORT INFORMATION FOR TEACHERS The following photographs illustrate the current position

 in Dadella, Galle.
 They show the collection of plastics, their